-The Department of Health Services (DHS) is one of the largest and most diverse state departments in Wisconsin, with an annual budget of roughly $11.5 billion and more than 6,100 employees.
+The Department of Health Services (DHS) is one of the largest state agencies in Wisconsin, with an annual budget of roughly $15 billion and more than 6,700 employees.
 DHS is committed to protecting and promoting the health and safety of the people of Wisconsin, making sure everyone can live their best life.

-Request a meeting or speaking engagement: Secretary-designee Andrea Palm and Deputy Secretary Julie Willems Van Dijk welcome the opportunity to speak at conferences and meet with partners, stakeholders, and other interested parties across the state.
-To request the Secretary-designee or Deputy Secretary attend your meeting or speak at your conference, please fill out our request form.
+Request a meeting or speaking engagement: Our executive team welcomes the opportunity to speak at conferences and meet with partners, stakeholders, and other interested parties across the state.
+To request a member of our executive team attend your meeting or speak at your conference, please fill out our request form.

 Programs and Services within the Office of the Secretary